 Our shared values…

 We believe in a church which welcomes, accepts and serves all people.
-We do not discriminate on any level, including: economic power, gender, mental health, mental ability, physical ability, race or sexuality.
+We do not discriminate on any level, including: economic power, gender, gender identity, mental health, mental ability, physical ability, race or sexuality.

 We are scripturally faithful, seeking to proclaim the good news of Jesus afresh for each generation and in the power of the Holy Spirit, allowing all people to grasp how wide and long and high and deep is the love of God.